 The Unsung Hero Awards 2018: Exceeding Our Expectations!15th November 2017

-Those figures would have only increased, but unfortunately, after three months the nominations are now officially closed.
-This has been by far our most successful year, in terms of NHS trust engagement and participation throughout the UK.
-We received multiple nominations from Edinburgh to London, but the following trusts were the most engaged and made up our Top Three:
+Those figures would have only increased, but unfortunately, after three months nominations are now officially closed.
+This has been by far our most successful year, in terms of NHS Trust Engagement and participation throughout the UK.
+We received nominations from Edinburgh to London and the following trusts were the most engaged and made up our Top Three:

 Guy’s and St Thomas’ NHS Foundation Trust – 28 nominations.